Romanian cuisine

-Romanian cuisine (Bucătăria românească) is a diverse blend of different dishes from several traditions with which it has come into contact, but it also maintains its own character.
-It has been influenced mainly by Ottoman and Turkish cuisine but also a series of European cuisines in particular from the Balkan Peninsula, Greek cuisine and Hungarian cuisine as well as culinary elements stemming from the cuisines of Central Europe.
+Romanian cuisine (bucătăria românească) is the traditional cuisine of Romania, shaped by the country's varied geography, pastoral traditions, and agricultural heritage.
+Rooted in the landscapes of the Carpathian Mountains, it combines locally developed dishes with culinary influences acquired through centuries of cultural contact.
+Its foundations reflect the culinary practices of the region since antiquity, including the legacy of the Roman period, with influences from Balkan, Central European, Ottoman and French cuisines.

 Romanian cuisine includes numerous holiday dishes arranged according to the mentioned season and holiday since the country has its religious roots in Eastern Orthodoxy.
 Romanian dishes consist of vegetables, cereals, fruits, honey, milk, dairy products, meat and game.

 Various kinds of dishes are available, which are sometimes included under a generic term; for example, the category ciorbă includes a wide range of soups with a characteristic sour taste.
 Variations include meat and vegetable soup, tripe (ciorbă de burtă) and calf foot soup, or fish soup, all of which are soured by lemon juice, sauerkraut juice (zeamă de varză), vinegar, or borș (traditionally made from bran).
 The category țuică (plum brandy) is a name for a strong alcoholic spirit in Romania.

 With the cuisine of Romania being shared by another country, namely Moldova, there are similarities between the cuisines of the two Romanian-speaking countries.